 Why did Jesus have compassion on them?
-Do you feel likewise when looking at the masses of Guangzhou (or your city)?
+Do you feel likewise when looking at the masses of your city?

 Why do you think Jesus asked the disciples to give them something when He knew they wouldn’t have been able to?

 What observations do you have about the miracle which Jesus performed?

 Is there any significance to the numbers five and two (just that they were very small numbers!)

 From other gospel accounts, where did these loaves and fish come from?
 What can we learn from the boy who gave them?

 Why do you think there were 12 baskets of food leftover?

 John 6:1-14 – Parallel account which mentions the boy who gave the loaves and fish.

 Colossians 3:12-13 – Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.